Bloom Filters in Adversarial Environments: Adversarial Resilient Bloom Filters and One-Way Functions

 \paragraph{The Function $f$.} The function $f$ takes $N=\log{u \choose n} + r(n) + t\log{u}$ bits as inputs where $r(n)$ is the number of random coins that $\BB_1$ uses ($r(n)$ is polynomial since $\BB_1$ runs in polynomial time) and $t = \frac{200m}{\eps_0}$.
 The function $f$ uses the first $\log{u \choose n}$ bits to sample a set $S$ of size $n$, the next $r(n)$ bits (denoted by $r$) are used to run $\BB_1$ on $S$ and get $\M^S_r=\BB_1(S;r)$.
 The last $t\log{u}$ bits are interpreted as $t$ elements of $U$ denoted $x_1, \ldots, x_t$.
 The output of $f$ is a sequence of these elements along with their evaluation by $\BB_2(\M^S_r,\cdot)$.
 Formally, the definition of $f$ is:

 where $\M^S_r=\BB_1(S;r)$.

 It is easy to see that $f$ is polynomial-time computable.
 Moreover, we can obtain the output of $f$ on a uniform input by sampling $x_1,\ldots,x_t$ and querying the oracle $\BB_2(\M,\cdot)$ on these elements.
-As shown before (see \cite{Goldreich2001} Section 2.3), if one-way functions do not exist then weak one-way functions (see Definition \ref{def:weakOWF}) do not exist as well.
+As shown before (see \cite{Goldreich2001} Section 2.3), if one-way functions do not exist then weak one-way functions (see Definition \ref{def:weakOWF}) also do not exist.
 Thus, we can assume that $f$ is not weakly one-way.
-In particular, we know that there exists an algorithm $A$ that inverts $f$ with probability at least $1/100$.
+In particular, we know that there exists a polynomial-time algorithm $A$ that inverts $f$ with probability at least $1-1/100$.
 That is:

 Using $A$ we construct an algorithm $\Predict$ that will find a false positive $x^*$ using $t$ queries with probability $2/3$.
-The description of the algorithm in given in \Cref{fig:predict_algorithm}.
+The description of the algorithm is given in \Cref{fig:predict_algorithm}.

-We need to show that the success probability of $\Predict$ is at least $2/3$.
+We need to show that the success probability of $\Predict$ is more than $2/3$.
 That is, if $x^*$ is the output of the $\Predict$ algorithm then we want to show that $\Pr[\BB_2(\M,x^*)=1] \ge 2/3$.
 Our first step is showing that if $A$ successfully inverts $f$ then with high probability the resulting $\M'$ defines a function that agrees with $\BB_2(\M,\cdot)$ on almost all points.
 For any representations $\M,\M'$ define their error by: